cculianu/Fulcrum/doc/unix-man-page.md

 --db_mem <MB>
 :   Specify roughly the maximum amount of memory to give to rocksb.
 Larger values offer better performance, at the expense of memory consumption.
 Specify a floating-point or integer value in MiB (1 MiB = 1048576 bytes).
 Default is: 1024.0.

+--db-upgrade
+:   Enable Fulcrum 1.x -> 2.x DB upgrade.
+Use this option the first time you install Fulcrum 2.x if you wish to upgrade the already-synched 1.x datadir to the new 2.x format.

 --dump-sh <outputfile>
 :   *This is an advanced debugging option*.
 Dump script hashes.
 If specified, after the database is loaded, all of the script hashes in the database will be written to outputfile as a JSON array.